NeLy-EPFL/utils_video/docs/source/index.rst

-.. plotting_utils documentation master file, created by sphinx-quickstart on Sat Apr  4 18:52:02 2020.
+.. utils_video documentation master file, created by sphinx-quickstart on Sat Apr  4 18:52:02 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to plotting_utils's documentation!
+Welcome to utils_video's documentation!
 ==========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-.. automodule:: plotting_utils.main
+.. automodule:: utils_video.main
     :members:

-.. automodule:: plotting_utils.generators
+.. automodule:: utils_video.generators
     :members:

-.. automodule:: plotting_utils.utils
+.. automodule:: utils_video.utils
     :members: